khonakdaiforgit/ForEncryption/README.md

 ## Usage

 - Use the Windows Forms app to encrypt/decrypt files locally.
-- Use the web app to encrypt/decrypt files through your browser.
+- Use the web app to encrypt/decrypt message through your browser.

 ## Contributing